• Skip to primary navigation

 With it’s delicious golden crust and crumble topping, this strawberry rhubarb crisp recipe is an easy and quick way to enjoy rhubarb season.
 This simple, old fashioned recipe makes a great dessert to share at summer potlucks, picnics and BBQs.

-If you do make and bring this strawberry rhubarb crisp with you to a potluck or office party, be warned that you may be expected to bring it to every future event!
+If you do make and bring this strawberry rhubarb crisp recipe with you to a potluck or office party, be warned that you may be expected to bring it to every future event!
 Another delicious and easy recipe that we have for such occasions is our Easy Zucchini Cake with Red Currants.
 Check it out!

 Do you have a favourite rhubarb crisp recipe?